Tomáš Drucker: Political career

 In autumn 2024, he introduced a reform package titled The Velvet Revolution in Education, which included shifting kindergarten funding from municipalities to the state, implementing a new system for lifelong learning, banning mobile phones in elementary schools, and introducing reforms in desegregation, mental health, education for foreigners, debureaucratization, and secondary school optimization.
 The reforms received support from both the ruling coalition and the opposition.

 A year later, in the autumn of 2025, he pushed through a package of seven education laws, regarded as the most extensive school reform in decades.
 The reform introduced compulsory pre-primary education for children from the age of three, a new system of desegregated public school districts with a guaranteed right to a place in kindergarten and primary school.
 It restructured school funding based on the provision of public service, made mathematics a mandatory subject in the school-leaving exam, and modernized vocational education, including the establishment of centers of excellence, dual education, and digital training.

 The new Higher Education Act introduced flexible bachelor’s and short-cycle programs, sabbaticals for academic staff, mandatory doctoral schools, and the option to replace final theses with professional practice.
 The reform also focused on developing digital educational content and regulations for the use of artificial intelligence in schools, strengthened the safety of students and teachers, and transformed diagnostic and re-education institutions.
 It also included a unified electronic application system and new rules for teachers’ professional development and remuneration.

 Changes in the funding of church and private schools tied to the condition of providing education as a public service sparked criticism and concerns among parts of the public about restrictions on their autonomy.

+As education minister and acting Deputy Prime Minister for the Knowledge Economy, Drucker also introduced reforms of Slovakia’s research and innovation system, including a revised national R&D strategy focused on support for startups, technology transfer, and closer cooperation between academia and industry.

 Personal life

 Drucker is married with two children.
 Matúš Šutaj Eštok described Drucker as a conservative and a practicing Roman Catholic.

+His family background also includes Jewish ancestry through his father.
+His paternal grandparents, Dezider Drucker and Katarína Friedmann, were Holocaust survivors.
+Dezider survived Auschwitz and Mühldorf and was the only member of his immediate family to survive the Holocaust; his parents, two sisters, and twin brother Alexander were killed.